jamliqr/jamliquor/README.md

 > **⚠ Warning**
 >
-> We don’t promise it will work tomorrow.
+> We don't promise it will work tomorrow.
 But we are building it every day to make it work.
 >
 > - **If it works**: the credit belongs to _everyone who dared_ to try.
-> - **If it fails**: we’ll have _learned more_ than most systems ever attempt.
+> - **If it fails**: we'll have _learned more_ than most systems ever attempt.
 >
 > This is not just software.
-It’s a belief in what’s possible.
+It's a belief in what's possible.

 🤝 **Welcome to JamLiquor.
-Let’s tinker toward something impossible.**
+Let's tinker toward something impossible.**